yangzehao/oil_seepage_detection_cnn/README.md

 (6) The file 'xception_hxt' is the code Xception pretrained model I use;

 (7) The file 'image_comparison' is a function to output and save the comparison results in the folder 'Comparison of original images, mask images and predicted images'.

+## 4. Description of this project:
+The detail of the results of this project has been presented in my report.
+Briefly, the project solves the oil leak detection problems through analyzing the ocean satellite images.
+In this project, it involves the analysis of over 200 million image data through convolutional neural network using the pretrained xception model.

 Thanks.
 John